SamadTheTechGuy/Electric-Vehicle-Data-Analysis/README.md

 This dataset was made available on data.gov provided by the Department of Licensing, Washington state.
 It shows the Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) information currently registered through the department.
 It consists of 125,000 rows and 17 columns.
 ## Problem Questions
 *  What are the total number of Battery Electric Vehicle (BEV) and Plug-in Hybrid Electric Vehicle (PHEV) registered?
+*  Which state, city, and county had the highest number of registered BEV?
 *  What are the model years of the vehicle?
 *  Which model has the highest registered number of electric vehicle with the model year?
 *  Who are the top 10 manufacturers of the electric vehicle?